adiv031198/50.045-Information-Retrieval-Project/README.md

 3. Manually labelled relevance score for each data point and query.

 # Evaluation Metrics
-1. Mean Average Precision
+1. Mean Average Precision (MAP)
-2. Mean Normalized Discounted Cumulative Gain
+2. Mean Normalized Discounted Cumulative Gain (nDCG)
-3. Mean Reciprocal Rank
+3. Mean Reciprocal Rank (MRR)
 4. Latency

+# Final Takeaways
+1. Lack of evaluation dataset.
+  Manually crafted queries and labelled data might be biased Too small a test set, not representative
+2. LSA was expected to be best performing - possibly need to make a more extensive evaluation dataset
+3. BM25 can be improved by implementing variations which assign weights to different attributes (Synopsis vs Name vs Genres etc)
+4. Query expansion with synonyms for recommendation Can use user review scores to rank results too